-With 90 interactive exhibits, simulators and theaters, GulfQuest is an educator's dream.
-From stem to stern, GulfQuest provides unique learning opportunities that will engage and inspire your students from the moment they arrive.
-GulfQuest is the first museum of its kind to feature hands-on exhibits focused entirely on the unique maritime aspects of the Gulf of Mexico.
+With 90 interactive exhibits, simulators, and theaters, GulfQuest is an educator's dream.
+From stem to stern, GulfQuest provides unique learning opportunities that will inspire your students from the moment they arrive.
+Prepare to be impressed by the sheer scope of our facility- we have eight decks of exhibit galleries located throughout a life-sized replica of a container ship.

-Please call at least two weeks in advance.
+Please make your reservations at least two weeks in advance.

-Discounted admission rates are available for 15 or more students who visit as a group:
+Discounted admission rates are available for groups of 15 or more students

-Chaperones are very important.
+Chaperones are essential.
 To ensure a positive learning experience, GulfQuest requests that each school group maintains the following chaperone-to-student ratio:

-Because it will be challenging for large groups to maneuver through exhibits, theaters and simulators, we recommend that school groups break up into smaller groups led by teachers or chaperones who can facilitate learning experiences and help maintain discipline.
+It can be challenging for large groups to maneuver through our eight decks of exhibit galleries.
+We recommend that school groups break up into smaller groups led by teachers or chaperones who can facilitate learning experiences and help maintain discipline.

 Plan on taking about 15 minutes to complete your reservation.

 Call 251.208.1047 Tuesdays through Fridays between 8:30 am. and 4:30 pm or email email@example.com